 France scrambles to repatriate citizens as Morocco stops flights over coronavirus

-French authorities were trying on Saturday to arrange emergency travel from Morocco to bring back hundreds of French nationals who found themselves unable to leave the country after flights to European countries were suspended over coronavirus fears.
+French authorities were on Saturday trying to arrange emergency flights from Morocco to bring back dozens of French nationals who were unable to leave after the North African nation suspended flights to European countries over coronavirus fears.

-Morocco, which so far has 17 cases of the virus, has suspended all soccer matches, closed schools, halted flights to nine countries and canceled gatherings of more than 50 people.
-"Thousands of French were in Morocco when the decision was taken to stop flights to France.
-It's a very difficult situation," Helene Le Gal, France's ambassador to Morocco, said in a video posted on Twitter.
+Morocco, which so far has 18 cases of the virus including a minister, has suspended all soccer matches, closed schools, halted flights with 30 countries and cancelled gatherings of more than 50 people.
+Alexandra Katz, a French tourist whose plane to Paris was cancelled on Saturday, said she and other nationals will spend the night at the airport until a solution is found.

+"I saw a mother prepare a place to sleep on the floor for her two kids.
+We are abandoned to our fate here," she told Reuters.
+Another French traveller, Adel Bab, rushed from Casablanca to Marrakesh in the early morning to seek a replacement for his cancelled flights, but found long queues of angry travellers at the airport.

+"I was offered a new ticket to Berlin.
+But Morocco later in the day banned flights to Germany," he said.
+French television stations and social media showed hundreds of people at Marrakesh airport with no flights available and nowhere to go.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)